AFRICA

 32) Special rules on timing of notification in case of public takeover bids and acquisitions on stock exchanges

-Mergers that are a consequence of acquisition of securities on a stock exchange or a public takeover bid must be notified 15 days after the acquisition/publication of the takeover bid.
+Mergers that are a consequence of the acquisition of securities on a stock exchange or a public takeover bid must be notified 15 days as of the publication of the public bid or the closing of the bid, as opted by the applicant.

-The acquisition/takeover bid may be implemented before approval from the Serbian Competition Authority has been obtained, provided that the merger is immediately notified to the authority and that the acquirer does not exercise the voting rights attached to the securities in question or only does so on the basis of an exemption granted by the authority.
+The acquisition/takeover bid may be implemented before approval from the Serbian Competition Authority has been obtained, provided that the merger is immediately notified to the authority and that the acquirer does not exercise the voting rights attached to the securities in question or only does so to keep the value of investment.
+Such an exception must be granted by the President of the Serbian Competition Authority.

 33) Forms available for completing a notification

-There are two forms available: one for simplified notification and one for full notification.
+There are two forms available: one for short form notification and one for long (standard) form notification.

 Simplified notification is possible in each of the following cases:

-1. a business goes from having joint control to having sole control over another business;
+1. a change from joint control to sole control;

-2. the merging parties are not active on the same markets or have market shares not exceeding 20 % on the same market and they do not have individual market shares exceeding 30 % on any vertically connected markets;
+2. the undertakings are not active on the same markets, or have market shares not exceeding 20 % on the same market (horizontal overlap) and they do not have individual market shares exceeding 30 % on any vertically connected markets;

-3. if the combined market share of all parties to the merger on horizontal market is less than 40%, and delta HHI is less than 150.
+3. the combined market share of all participants in the merger on horizontal market is less than 40%, and delta HHI is less than 150.

 34) Languages that may be applied in notifications and communication